Are NPR, PBS Funding Cuts a First Amendment Violation?

 Key takeaways:

-• While government has a strong power of the purse, these cuts may violate the First Amendment if they are intended to censor news media or retaliate.
+While government has a strong power of the purse, cuts made without congressional authorization may violate the First Amendment if they are intended to censor news media or retaliate.

 Some of these First Amendment claims are based on past cases that indicate the government cannot require an organization to give up its First Amendment rights, like freedom of speech and freedom of the press, as a condition of getting funds.
 These cases also suggest that the government cannot take away funds in retaliation against those organizations exercising these rights.